-On duty (with citizens) In the workplace (with colleagues and superiors) Off duty Such as: Such as: Such as: Discrimination towards citizens Untimely response to crime Excessive use of force Corruption Harassment of colleagues Discrimination, favouritism or corruption in assignment, pro- motion, holidays, shift allocation Domestic violence Driving under the influence of alcohol Abusive language
+Police Misconduct/Integrity violations In the workplace (with colleagues On duty (with citizens) Off duty and superiors) Such as: Such as: Such as: Discrimination towards citizens Domestic violence . .
+Harassment of colleagues Driving under the influence of alcohol Untimely response to crime Discrimination, favouritism or corruption in assignment, Excessive use of force Abusive language promotion, holidays, shift Corruption allocation